HenryNordin/Cpp-y-Bird-DS/README.md

 # Cpp-y Bird DS

-Cpp-y Bird DS is a port of my C++ Flappy Bird clone, Cpp-y Bird, now for the Nintendo DS.
+Cpp-y Bird DS is a port of my C++ Flappy Bird clone, Cpp-y Bird, now for the Nintendo DS!

+## Features
+- Simple Controls – Just tap the screen or the A-button to make your bird fly!
+- Infinite gameplay – Survive as long as you can in an infinite level
+- Randomized Pipe Generation – New obstacle layout every time you play
+- Score Tracker – Watch your high score climb with each run
+- Saves High Score – Keeps your best score!
+- Runs on Real Hardware – DSi (TWiLight Menu++) verified!
+- Tiny File Size – Takes up barely any space!
+- Coded in C++

 ## Prerequisites